-The function reads a sequence of items x_1, \ldots, x{n+1} such that n+1 is the smallest index i for which isend (x_i) returns true; the function puts the elements x_1, \ldots, x_n (in the order in which they were read) into l.
+The function reads a sequence of items x_1, \ldots, x{n+1} such that n+1 is the smallest index i for which isend(x_i) returns true; the function puts the elements x_1, \ldots, x_n (in the order in which they were read) into l.
 The result of the function is n, if everything went okay, and -1, if an error occurred.
 The function needs time O(n).

-You may modify the definition of List, e.g. by adding new data members and/or member functions (please indicate your changes clearly); in particular, since new elements are to be added at the end of the list, it is recommended to keep track of the last element of the list.
+You may modify the definition of List, e.g. by adding new data members and/or member functions (please indicate your changes clearly); in particular, since new elements are to be added at the end of the list, it is recommended to keep track of its last element.